 CSQ funds a variety of programs to assist those looking for a start in the building and construction industry, with a number of resources available to help you find the right career.

 While CSQ doesn’t provide financial assistance to apprentices and trainees, the Queensland Government has a range of assistance available including Youth Allowance/Austudy/ABSTUDY, financial support and loans plus living away from home allowance.
-Apprentices and trainees can access our Short Courses programs and 3rd and 4th year apprentices can also access HLS.
+Apprentices and trainees can access our Short Courses programs and 3rd and 4th year apprentices can also access Higher Qualifications.

 If you are an employer in the Queensland building and construction industry looking to develop your workforce or employ an apprentice or trainee, CSQ provides information and guidance to assist you in connecting to organisations that support career seekers.

-The Annual Training Plan (found in our Corporate Reports) details CSQ’s funding priorities for skills investment and service delivery for the funding year (October-September).
+The Training Plan (found in our Corporate Reports) details CSQ’s funding priorities for skills investment and service delivery for the funding year (October-September).

-The programs and services in the ATP are shaped by extensive and ongoing consultation with industry and associated stakeholders together with an evaluation of CSQ’s programs and service delivery, forecast activity in the sector and workforce supply.
+The programs and services in the TP are shaped by extensive and ongoing consultation with industry and associated stakeholders together with an evaluation of CSQ’s programs and service delivery, forecast activity in the sector and workforce supply.

 To get involved please contact us.